nvictus/bioframe/docs/api-resources.rst

 The manifest and companion files are stored in the ``bioframe/io/data`` directory.
 New assemblies can be requested by opening an issue on GitHub or by submitting a pull request.

-.. automodule:: bioframe.io.assembly
+.. automodule:: bioframe.resources._assembly
    :autosummary:
    :members:

-.. autoclass:: bioframe.io.assembly.GenomeAssembly
+.. autoclass:: bioframe.resources._assembly.GenomeAssembly
    :members:
    :undoc-members: